alanesq/BasicOLEDMenu/README.md

     e.g.    if (menuTitle == "Demo Menu" && menuItemClicked==0) {
 Notes: When acting on the event you need to flag this has happened with:   menuItemClicked=100;
        To stop a menu displaying:     menuTitle = "";
+       I had some problems when running on an Arduino Uno when debug is set to 1 in that the display would stop working.
+I fixed this by making as many of the Sreial.print commands inside 'F()' to store the text in flash.
+       I do not know why this worked as it was not reporting low on memory???
 </pre>

 for more oled info see: https://randomnerdtutorials.com/guide-for-oled-display-with-arduino/